spring-projects/spring-integration/readme.txt

         https://ebr.springsource.com/repository/app/, where you can download
         many third-party JARs as valid OSGi bundles.
-    If a particular bundle is not available in Spring's EBR, there are tools that can convert regular JAR to a bundle JAR.
+    If a particular bundle is not available in Spring's EBR, there are tools that can convert a regular JAR to a bundle JAR.
 One of them is Bundlor http://www.springsource.org/bundlor which can auto-generate an OSGi
        MANIFEST.MF as part of standard project lifecycle or simply convert a non-bundle JAR to a bundle JAR.